 Here's what we'll cover:

 Are you making a resume to showcase your outstanding customer service abilities?
-Consider using a AI resume builder.
-These tools streamline the resume creation process and offer a wide range of customer service skills examples that you can effortlessly incorporate with just a click.
+Resume Now's AI Resume Builder streamlines the resume creation process and offers a wide range of customer service skills examples that you can effortlessly incorporate with just a click.

 They're more important than ever because customers feel squeezed.
 Whether dealing with inflation or stressful personal situations, customers are looking for a port in the storm, and a calm, supportive voice can make a big difference.

-These skills are the core skill set in many industries, including retail, hospitality and telecommunications.
-At the same time, they come in handy in surprising fields, too, like healthcare, education and technology.
+These skills are core to many industries, including retail, hospitality, and telecommunications.
+At the same time, they come in handy in surprising fields, too, like healthcare, education, and technology.

 Let's take a closer look at the key customer service skills you should highlight on your resume.